 Therapy, counseling, coaching?
 Regardless of what you call it, counselors and therapists are in the business of helping people improve their lives.
 That’s our purpose and mission.
 However, every practitioner is different, so here is a little bit about me and how I work.

 Firstly, my approach has been shaped by my educational and professional experience.
-I received my B.A. in Psychology in 2010 and my M.A. in Counseling and Guidance (with an emphasis in couples and family therapy) in 2014— both from UMKC.
-I have experience working with children, adults, couples, and families in various settings, such as the public school system, state social services (KS and MO), higher education, college athletics, and private practice.
+I received a B.A. in Psychology in 2011 and a M.A. in Counseling and Guidance with an emphasis in Couples and Family Therapy in 2014— both from UMKC.
+I have over a decade of experience working with adults, adolescents, couples, and families in various settings (community counseling, public school system, and higher education), and I have been in private practice since 2019.

-Secondly, if you decide to work with me, you will be provided with a judgement-free environment where you can engage in open and honest self exploration.
+Secondly, if you decide to work with me, you will be provided with a conversational environment where you can engage in open and honest self-exploration.
 Your agenda is my greatest concern, not mine.
-It is also worth noting that I use an integrative theoretical framework, which includes Cognitive-Behavioral Therapy (CBT), Existential Therapy, and Family Systems Theory.
+It is also worth noting that I use an integrative theoretical framework, which includes Cognitive-Behavioral Therapy (CBT), Existential Therapy, Family Systems Theory, and experiential modalities.

 Therapeutic Topics and How I work